Follow TV Tropes

 • Accidental Suicide: How he ends up dying in the epilogue.

-• Dirty Old Man: At one point he holds two nuns at gunpoint and demands them to lift up their skirts.
+• Dirty Old Man: At one point, he holds two nuns at gunpoint and demands them to lift up their skirts.

 • Everyone Calls Him "Barkeep": He's only ever referred to as "Irish".
+His real name is never given.

 • Nominal Hero: He's a sleazy, crass arms dealer.
-The only reason he can really be considered a "hero" is because he's assisting with the assault on Fort Mercer.
+The only reason he can really be considered a "hero" is because he's assisting John with the assault on Fort Mercer.

 • Oireland: Well, obviously.